'David vs Goliath': Disappearing dentist found guilty of professional misconduct

 Another turned up to a scheduled appointment to find the practice closed with a note on the door with a phone number, that no one answered.

-Some patients had paid Al-Mazony more than $8000 upfront for their incomplete treatments.
+Some patients had paid Al-Mozany more than $8000 upfront for their incomplete treatments.

 As a result many were left with problematic teeth and had to finish treatment elsewhere, but some were not given access to their clinical records and most patients were not refunded.

-Al-Mozany's failure to communicate with his patients was an "egregious breach" of his responsibilities, Millar said.
+Al-Mozany's failure to communicate with his patients was an "egregious breach" of his responsibilities, PCC legal counsel Anita Miller said.

 "His behaviour put patient care at risk.
 His actions fall woefully short of what can be reasonably expected from a ... specialist orthodontist."